skx/kilua/README.md

 Without any changes you'll get a functional editor which follows my particular preferences.

-> **Pull-requests** implementing useful functionality will be recieved with thanks, even if just to add syntax-highlighting for additional languages.
+> **Pull-requests** implementing useful functionality will be received with thanks, even if just to add syntax-highlighting for additional languages.